freakbyte/Bitter/README.md

 stream.DefaultTextEncoding = TextEncoding.UTF8; // what text encoding should we use as default,
                                                 // this can be set through the constructor.

-Reader read = stream.Read;                      // you can still use stream.Read.Type
+BinaryReader read = stream.Read;                      // you can still use stream.Read.Type
-Writer write = stream.Write;                    // i just think this makes my code easier to read
+BinaryWriter write = stream.Write;                    // i just think this makes my code easier to read

 byte[] bytes = new byte[] { 1, 2, 4, 7 };
 int[] ints = new int[] { -1, 200, 7600, 984, -999 };